yuanqing/bbb/README.md

 If the command involves piping or I/O redirection (as is the case in our example), the command must be enclosed in quotes.

-By default, ten iterations are run.
+By default, 10 iterations are run.
 Change the number of iterations like so:

 ```
 $ bbb 3 -- "./foo < bar"